kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/storyboard/README.md

     return 0;
 }
 </pre>
-How many times will GeeksQuiz be printed in the above program?<br>
+Q How many times will GeeksQuiz be printed in the above program?<br>
 A 10<br>
 B 11<br>
 C Infinite<br>